From A Wiki of Ice and Fire

 A Dance with Dragons

 The small number of ironborn ships left behind in the Fever River are torched by the Ryswells and Dustins.
-Theon Greyjoy convinces the surviving ironborn raiders at Moat Cailin to surrender to Ramsay Bolton, but Ramsay has them executed afterward.
+Theon Greyjoy convinces the surviving ironborn raiders under siege at Moat Cailin to surrender to Ramsay Bolton, but Ramsay has them executed afterward.

 Meanwhile, the 93 remaining ships of the Iron Fleet sets sail for Essos from the Shield Islands.
 During the voyage they capture a merchant ship, the Noble Lady, taking its cargo and adding the ship to the fleet.
 In the Redwyne Straits and along the Dornish coast they capture five other ships—three cogs, a galleas and a galley—making the Iron Fleet number ninety-nine.
 After taking on supplies at the Stepstones, Victarion splits the fleet into three squadrons and sails for Slaver's Bay, with the squadrons to reunite at the Isle of Cedars.
 At Volantis Victarion learns that the Volantene fleet will soon sail against Daenerys.
 The Lord Captain orders his squadron to set sail immediately after they purchase food and water.